-Free Downloadable Soothe Sciatica Yoga Lesson Plan
+Free Soothe Sciatica Yoga Lesson Plan

+Each yoga lesson plan you create within the Yoga Genie Lesson Planner comes with a short version of the lesson plan.
 The short version is perfect for taking into class with you.
 It’s short and sweet.

+Each yoga lesson plan you create within the Yoga Genie Lesson Planner comes with a long version of the lesson plan.
 The long version has everything you need to practice the lesson plan before getting to class.
 You can take it to class with you (but you may prefer to take the short version).
 The long version is a great handout to give to your students, especially your one-to-one students.
-It immediately shows your professionalism, and increases your expertise in the eyes of your students.
+It immediately shows your professionalism and increases your expertise in the eyes of your students.

 Lesson Plan Overview

 The sciatic nerve runs through the lumbar spine to the sacrum and down to the legs.
-When that nerve is compressed, the result can be pain that begins in the hip or buttocks and continues down the leg, sometimes accompanied by lower-back pain.
+When that nerve is compressed, the result can be pain that begins in the hip or buttocks and continues down the leg, sometimes accompanied by lower back pain.
 Sciatica problems often happen from too much sitting, a specific injury, or from the sacroiliac joint putting pressure on the sciatic nerve, which can happen when playing certain sports.

-Two Reasons Why You Get Sciatic Pain
+Why You Get Sciatic Pain

-Compression of the L4-S1 nerve roots affects the sciatic distribution.
+Reason 1: Compression of the L4-S1 nerve roots affects the sciatic distribution.

-The sciatic nerve is injured.
+Reason 2: The sciatic nerve is injured.

 Avoid straight-leg forward bends because they aggravate sciatica.
 So, if you have tight hips or weak lower-back muscles avoid straight-leg forward bends.
 Instead of bending forward from the hips, the lower spine rounds and bends forward while the pelvis tugs back.
 This is why you often hear the instruction to “bend from the hip creases” to lift the sitting bones.
 The action of lifting and separating the sitting bones results in the pelvis tilting forward.
 If the pelvis does not tilt forward in a forward bend, the result can be either a strain or pull of the sacroiliac ligaments or sciatica.